Introduction to Docker rm

 Output:

-We have now two ways to get rid of these containers, either we stop the container first and then delete it or use the ‘-f’ flag to remove the container forcefully.
+We now have two ways to remove these containers: stop the container first and then delete it or use the ‘-f’ flag to remove the container forcefully.

 Step 3: Let’s stop the ‘gallant_volhard’ container and delete it as below: